2026 BOARD OF DIRECTOR ELECTIONS

 Thank you for taking part in The Adventure Travel Conservation Fund’s member-elected board vote.
 Your voice matters, and this is your opportunity to help shape the leadership and future direction of our organization.
 Below you’ll find a shortlist of candidates who have been carefully reviewed by the ATCF staff and Board of Directors.
 Each brings unique experience, perspective, and passion for community-led conservation through travel.
 Please review the candidate profiles and select the individuals you believe will best represent our membership and help guide the ATCF forward.

-Voting will remain open until February 27, 2026.
+Voting will remain open until March 27, 2026

 Charlie Clark, Director of Philanthropy, Cotopaxi

-Charlie is a Portland, OR–based dad of two with nearly two decades of experience in the outdoor and adventure travel industry, including the past ten years focused on philanthropy and international grantmaking within B1 companies (Certified B Corp and 1% for the Planet members).
+Charlie Clark is a Portland, OR–based dad of two with nearly two decades of experience in the outdoor and adventure travel industry, including the past ten years focused on philanthropy and international grantmaking within B1 companies (Certified B Corp and 1% for the Planet members).
 He currently manages operations and grantmaking strategy for the Cotopaxi Foundation and previously led nonprofit partnerships and grant disbursements at MiiR and other outdoor brands.
 He brings deep experience in due diligence, monitoring and evaluation, partnership management, and impact storytelling, along with perspective from both the funder and nonprofit sides, including time with Raincoast Conservation Foundation.
 Charlie holds a Master of Nonprofit Leadership from Seattle University and previously served in an advisory role on ATCF’s Grants Committee.
 He is eager to help shape ATCF’s next chapter and brings a strong network across funders, nonprofits, and the outdoor industry.

 Jim Kane, Director of Sustainability & Outreach, Exito Travel